 Health maintenance organization (HMO): An organization that provides health care in return for pre-set monthly payments.
 Most HMOs provide care through a network of doctors, hospitals and other medical professionals that their members must use in order to be covered for that care.

-Hospice services: Services to provide comfort and support for persons in the last stages of a terminal illness and their families.
+Hospice services: Services to provide comfort and support to people in the last stages of a terminal illness.

 Hospitalization: Care in a hospital that requires admission as an inpatient and usually requires an overnight stay.
 An overnight stay for observation could be outpatient care.

 Hospital outpatient care: Care in a hospital that usually doesn't require an overnight stay.

 Leased network/partner network: A network Priority Health has contracted with to provide services to members who live or travel outside of our standard coverage area.

 Managed care organization: A general term for HMOs and all health plans that provide health care in return for pre-set monthly payments and that coordinate care through a specific network of primary care physicians and hospitals.